 Don’t worry though, as we work through this guide; we’ll explain each of thing factors that influence car prices – and how you can make sure you’re getting an accurate valuation.

 We’ll start with the factors that can alter the price you’ll be offered for your specific vehicle.
+Whatever your needs, you can use our car price calculator to value your car by registration number.

 Part 1: What affects a car’s value?